 The involuntary commitment duration varies by state depending on the factors like:

-For example, hospital staff can’t keep patients admitted under the program for more than 120 hours in Pennsylvania.
 Each state predetermines the durations and keeps a minimum duration from infringing on the patient's rights.
 The medical staff might also propose extended duration depending on the patient's needs.
+For example, in Pennsylvania, hospital staff can’t keep patients admitted under the program for more than 120 hours.

 Which States Permits Involuntary Commitment Laws for Substance Abuse Disorder Only?

 Currently, Vermont is the only state that provides this level of commitment.
 Remember, substance use disorders are technically mental health conditions.
-But, at times, medical personnel, law enforcement, and mental health experts handle the disorders differently.
+However, medical personnel, law enforcement, and mental health experts sometimes handle the disorders differently.